In adults, the formation of new blood vessels can have disastrous effects

 Another common disease involving adult angiogenesis is arthritis.
 Newer research indicates that angiogenesis plays a major part in the calcification of joint cartilage.
 Researchers have discovered that, in arthritics, the synovial fluid that lubricates and surrounds joint cartilage contains a compound that stimulates blood vessel growth.
 This substance, called ESAF (endothelial cell stimulating angiogenesis factor), triggers the invasion of blood vessels into cartilage.
 This leads to its calcification.

 One of the most life-threatening circumstances dependent on new blood vessel growth is cancer.
-Cancer cells are, basically, normal cells that have only one function—reproduction.
-In their frenzy of uncontrolled growth, a haphazard maze of blood vessels develop that must constantly be expanded and replaced.
+Cancer cells have only one function—to grow and multiply.
+During this process, a haphazard maze of blood vessels develop that must constantly be expanded and replaced.
 This constant drain of nutrients, combined with the subsequent flood of toxic wastes, places an enormous strain on the body's reserves.
 Eventually, the growing tumor mass begins to crowd and divert precious resources away from the vital organs.
 This eventually leads to their destruction and ultimately, the death of the host organism.